DavidLDawes/Book-2-Ships/README.md

 cd Book-2-Ships
 go build .
 ```
 The result should be a sbip-ui executable.
 Mac is the same.
 Windows probably makes it ship-ui.exe, haven't checked.
 Not sure if the UI works on Linux or Windows, have not tried it.
-Most likely Windows needs some compatibiliuty stuff installed.
+Most likely Windows needs some compatibility stuff installed.

 ## Running
 If the build step above works, simply run ship-ui from the same top level project directory.
 For bash: